 It's bedtime, but you just remembered you need to send a quick email before you hit the hay.
 After you send it, you instinctively check your Facebook and Instagram.
 Before you know it, you're watching a tenth cat video and it's an hour after your original bedtime.
 Sound familiar?
 You're not alone.
 Many people have a hard time "shutting down" at night, especially when it comes to their electronics.
 It’s distracting to be constantly connected to your own social and professional networks as well as bombarded by media at all hours of the day.

 Unfortunately, if you're heading to bed with your smartphone plugged in inches from your head or the television on for "background noise," you're probably not getting the best sleep your body is capable of.
 Did you know that completely disconnecting can help you fall asleep more quickly and enjoy a better night of sleep?
-Despite this fact, many people struggle to turn off their smartphones, televisions, and other electronic devices before they head to bed each night.
+Despite this fact, many people struggle to turn off their smartphones, televisions, and other electronic devices before crawling into their hotel bedding each night.
 Want to learn how to sleep better?
 Read on to explore the benefits of unplugging before bed, how to get used to a new bedtime routine and ideas for other ways to unwind before getting some shuteye.

 Health Benefits of Unplugging Before Bed